RTIInternational/SMART/smart-docs/docs/tutorial-annotate.rst

 |annotate-history-batches|

-Each batch in the history table is automatically sorted by the date to provide the most recent labels first, and users can sort and filter within the batch inside the table [see :ref:`searchingandsorting`].
+Each batch in the history table is automatically sorted by the date to provide the most recent labels first, and users can sort and filter within the batch inside the table (see :ref:`searchingandsorting`).
 For items that either don't have a label date or have the same date, they are returned in alphabetical order by text.

 **Filtering:** By default, the history table contains all labeled items.
 The filter form at the top allows users to filter results to specific text or metadata values.
-The "Reset Filters" button resets the form and returns the History table back to it's original state.
+The "Reset Filters" button resets the form and returns the History table back to its original state.

 |annotate-history-filtering|